Section 17 leave

 What is Section 17 leave?

-When your loved one is in hospital, they can be granted time away from the hospital which is an important part for preparing them and you for their discharge.
+When your loved one is in hospital, they can be granted time away from the hospital.
+This is an important activity to prepare both them and you for their discharge.

-Their doctor (who may be referred to as their Responsible Clinician or RC) will work with all the people involved in their care, including the staff on the ward to plan their Section 17 leave.
+Their doctor (who may be referred to as their Responsible Clinician or RC) will work with everyone involved in their care.
+This will include the ward staff to plan their Section 17 leave.

-Planning Section 17 leave is usually done in ward rounds or in Care Programme Approach meetings so that everyone in the care team, including relatives and carers can be involved.
+Planning Section 17 leave is usually done in ward rounds or in Care Programme Approach meetings.
+This enables everyone in the care team, including relatives and carers to be involved.

-When they return to the ward following their leave the doctor in charge of their care and other people involved with their care will ask how the leave went for your loved one, both from your perspective as a carer as well as asking the patient for their opinion and talk about areas of success and any concerns.
+When your loved one returns to the ward following their leave, the doctor in charge and other people involved with their care will ask how the leave went.
+They will be asking for perspective as a Carer as well as asking the patient for their opinion.
+They will want to talk about areas of success and any concerns.

 Yes, but only by their doctor.
 No other person is able to extend leave.